Introducing the landmark study: Faith in the Nexus

 Click here to download the Parents Guide to use with this animation

-Click here for the Children’s questions sheet
+Click here for the Children’s questions sheet on the Teachers’ Action Pack.

 Project details